bfortz/btc-e-client/README.md

 # btc-e-client

-A small client for interacting with the btc-e api.
+A small client for interacting with the wex (formerly btc-e) api.
 Works for the public and trading api.

 ## Usage